 Photo 1: Start with a pilot hole

 Operating a power auger calls for eye and hearing protection, as well as gloves and sturdy boots.
-But the biggest hazard by far is posed by underground power and gas lines.
+But the biggest hazard when using a post hole auger by far is posed by underground power and gas lines.
 To prevent that danger as well as the nuisance of severed television cable and telephone lines, simply call the utility companies to have underground lines marked before you dig.
 They’ll come out, usually within 24 hours, to mark underground utility lines (Photo 1) so you can safely miss them.

 Before you begin, also call a building inspector to determine necessary posthole depths for your project and to find out if you need a building permit.
 They’re generally required for fences and decks.